 At January 21, 2020, the directors of the Company are Warren Stanyer, Cory Kent, Michael Sweatman, Suraj Ahuja and Charles Roy.
-The officers of the Company are Warren Stanyer, President and CEO, Michael Sweatman, Chairman, interim CFO, and Christina Boddy, Corporate Secretary.
+The officers of the Company are Warren Stanyer, President and CEO, Jonathan Fung, CFO, and Christina Boddy, Corporate Secretary.
 Brent Petterson, former CFO, resigned on June 2, 2020 and Michael Sweatman was appointed interim CFO.
+Jonathan Fung was appointed CFO on January 22, 2021.

-Warren Stanyer charges management fees of \$3,500 per month, Brent Petterson charged accounting fees of \$3,500 per month, Christina Boddy charges management fees of \$2,100 per month, Michael Sweatman charges director's fees of \$1,500 per month, and Suraj Ahuja and Charles Roy each charge director's fees of \$1,250 per month.
-Directors fees were suspended starting July 2020.
+Warren Stanyer charges management fees of \$3,500 per month and Christina Boddy charges management fees of \$2,100 per month.

 Cory Kent is a partner at McMillan LLP, who is the Company's corporate lawyer.
 Christina Boddy is provided compensation through Rhodanthe Corporate Services.
-Brent Pettersen was provided compensation through MBP Management Ltd. Michael Sweatman was provided compensation through MDS Management Ltd.
+Michael Sweatman is provided compensation through MDS Management Ltd. and charged \$2,466 for the three months ended December 31, 2020 while providing services as interim CFO.

 The Company has determined that its key management personnel consist of its Chief Executive Officer, Chief Financial Officer, Corporate Secretary and Board of Directors.
-Remuneration attributed to key management personnel or companies controlled by key management personnel during the year ended September 30, 2020 and 2019 is summarized as follows:
+Remuneration attributed to key management personnel or companies controlled by key management personnel during the three months ended December 31, 2020 and 2019 is summarized as follows:

-2020
+2020 2019

-Accounting fees \$ 28,000 \$ 45,000
+Accounting fees \$ - \$ 10,500

-Directors' fees 36,000 48,000

-Consulting fees 4,095 -
+Directors' fees - 12,000

-Management fees 75,200 76,200
+Management fees 19,266 16,800

-Share-based payments - 91,000

-\$ 143,295 \$ 260,200
+\$ 19,266 \$ 39,300